kadirahq/flow-router/README.md

 #### Defining triggers for a group route

-This is how you can define triggers on a group definition.i
+This is how you can define triggers on a group definition.

 ~~~js
 var adminRoutes = FlowRouter.group({